Ian Watkins (Lostprophets singer): Sexual offences and other criminal activity

+Arrest and conviction

+Watkins was first apprehended in June 2012 in connection with various drug charges, and he was granted bail shortly afterwards.
+Watkins had already attracted attention from Welsh law enforcement after several friends reported that he was regularly smuggling cocaine and methamphetamine from Los Angeles.
+He was arrested again on 4 November for drug possession and a separate allegation that he possessed an obscene image of a child.
+He pleaded not guilty to the charges of possessing explicit material shortly after being granted bail yet again.
+Watkins performed his final show with Lostprophets on 14 November 2012 in Newport, Wales.
+He was arrested for a third time on 17 December 2012 on another drug possession charge.
+South Wales Police immediately conducted a search of his home and computer in connection to their prior investigation.
+During the search, officers discovered numerous indecent images of children stored on his computer.

 On 19 December 2012, Watkins was charged at Cardiff magistrates court with conspiracy to engage in sexual activity with a one-year-old girl and possession and/or distribution of indecent images of children and "extreme animal pornography".
-He was remanded in custody, as were his two female co-accused.
-His barrister said Watkins would deny the accusations.
+He was remanded in custody, as were two females who stood co-accused.
+Watkins' barrister said Watkins would deny the accusations.
 On 31 December, he appeared at Cardiff Crown Court via video link from HM Prison Parc in Bridgend, and was remanded in custody until 11 March 2013.
 The case was adjourned until May, with the trial date set for 15 July.
-At a hearing on 3 June, he denied the charges via a video link.
+At a hearing on 3 June, he denied all charges via a video link.